 Last but not least, it would also be a shame not to mention the game’s impact on the industry which was even bigger thanks to the simultaneous release of Steam.
 As we all know this platform has changed the way games are published and sold to the players, however, in 2004 it was a very bold move, despite the fact that it was met with huge resistance especially in countries where internet was not something that common.

 I hope this analysis of mine on the example of Half-Life 2 helped you guys to understand what building blocks make a spectacular, legendary and memorable game.
-For me and hopefully, for most players as well as critics those would be: plot, gameplay, art direction, technical advancement and impact on the industry.
+For me and hopefully, for most players as well as critics those would be: plot, gameplay, art direction, technical advancement and impact on the game industry.
 Of course, a game can be great even if only one of those five elements is superbly executed.
 But you know what?
 Then it will not be a ‘Wayne Gretzky kind of game’ and that’s still fine, it is just me who likes to search for the best of the best in every medium.
 And, I really still do not know why it is the way it is ;)